 Osamu Tezuka is best known for creating Astro Boy

-The museum has hundreds of manga on display
+The museum has around 2,000 volumes of manga on display

 How to Get There

-The museum is an eight-minute walk from Takarazuka Station and five minutes from Hankyu Takarazuka Minamiguchi Station.
+The museum is an ten-minute walk from Takarazuka Station and seven minutes from Hankyu Takarazuka Minamiguchi Station.

 Creator of one of pop culture's most iconic figures

-The city of Takarazuka in Hyogo Prefecture is the hometown of renowned Japanese manga artist, cartoonist, animator, film producer, medical doctor, and activist Osamu Tezuka.
+The city of Takarazuka in Hyogo Prefecture is the hometown of renowned Japanese manga artist, cartoonist, animator, film producer, and medical doctor Osamu Tezuka.
 Tezuka is most famous for creating Astro Boy (also sometimes known as Atom Boy), one of the nation's most iconic pop culture figures.